h2oai/wave/website/docs/configuration.md

         OIDC redirect URL
   -oidc-skip-login
-        don't show the login form during OIDC authorization -remove-access-key
+        don't show the login form during OIDC authorization -proxy
+        enable HTTP proxy (for IDE / language server support only - not recommended for internet-facing websites) -remove-access-key string
-        remove an app access key from the keychain -tls-cert-file string
+        remove the specified app access key ID from the keychain -tls-cert-file string
         path to certificate file (TLS only) -tls-key-file string